Knights of Columbus Council #15295 - St. Mary's Cathedral of the Immaculate Conception

 Meetings of the council are every first Tuesday of the month.
 The meetings are generally held in St. Joseph’s Hall and begin at 6:30pm with social time including light refreshments, with the formal meeting beginning at 7pm.
 Meetings typically end by 8pm.
 Monseigneur O’Connor and his seminarians attend most meetings.
 Meetings are not mandatory but are highly recommended for building the brotherhood within the organization.
 The meetings consist of the following:

-Reports from Directors including Community, Membership, Family, Soccer Parking and Program
+- Reports from Directors including Community, Membership, Family, Soccer Parking and Programs

 The primary source of funds for our Council is unique: it has come from managing the Cathedral’s parking lots.
 The Knights organize paid parking for visitors to the Timbers and Thorns games that take place just three blocks away at Providence Park, and provide security (preventing unauthorized parking) when the Cathedral has Mass or other events that overlap with home games.
 Other sources of funds include free-will donations from Cathedral food service events and members’ dues ($30/year).